d-a-v/esp8266-phy/README.md

 * OTA (you'll have to change 1460 to 536 in espota.py)

 # Build it now
-(makefiles are working with linux/osx, I have no windows)
+(makefiles are working with linux/osx, see below for windows)

 ```
 cd <path-to-your>/esp8266